strateos/transcriptic/README.md

 ## Permissions

 Note that direct analysis and submission of Autoprotocol is currently restricted.
-Please contact us through the appropriate support channels if you would like to do so.
+Please contact sales@transcriptic.com if you would like to do so.

 ## Contributing